ckaestne/seaibib/README.md

 > Book chapter on how to think about the design and evaluation of an ML component in a fitness tracker.
 Good argument why model accuracy alone may not be a good metric and how one should probably start much earlier in requirements and design to consider how model accuracy interacts with other parts of the system and user experience.

+Ishikawa, Fuyuki, and Yutaka Matsuno.
+"Evidence-driven Requirements Engineering for Uncertainty of Machine Learning-based Systems."
+In 2020 IEEE 28th International Requirements Engineering Conference (RE), pp. 346-351.
+IEEE, 2020.

+> Proposes a goal model extension for requirements engineering that explicitly considers alternative designs dependenting on how well a ML model performs (yet to be determined, deferring the decision during design).
+The paper has an interesting discussion about the challenge of prototyping in ML, where it may be very difficult to establish feasbility until very late in the project.

 ## Other Lists